 To register a vehicle in Alberta, you must provide proof of a valid insurance policy.

-What happens if I get into an accident as an uninsured driver in Alberta?
+What happens if I get into an accident without driving insurance in Alberta?

 You’ll be held personally responsible for all the costs of the accident.
 That means you could be asked to pay: